coffee-clang/cup/doc/DEPENDENCIES.md

 ## 8. GNU package build environment

-Some tools, such as GCC and GDB, are built from upstream source releases and then published as prebuilt archives.
+GCC and GDB are built from upstream source releases and then published as prebuilt archives.

 The current build structure is: